mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 With Peco hitting rock bottom in his own existential crisis, it's fitting that the Hero's Theme completely disappears for these middle episodes.
 So what will it take to bring it back?

 With a peptalk from Sakuma and an off-screen epiphany (later revealed to be Smile's enthusiastic grin in an old photo), Peco throws himself into training.
 He is finding himself again, but has not regained Hero status just yet.
-In the climatic tournament of the series, we see him breeze through his early opponents.
-Peco gets a cathartic rematch with Kong Wenge in episode 8 that also serves to conclude Kong's arc.
+In the climatic tournament of the series, we see Peco breeze through his early opponents, including a cathartic rematch with Kong Wenge.

-Smile can't help but notice that Peco, his childhood hero, has finally returned.
+Smile can't help but notice that the old Peco, his childhood hero, has finally returned.

 <video file="e08_peco_returns.mp4"></video>

 > Welcome back, hero.

 But we don't hear Hero's theme for another two episodes.
 Why?
-Because Peco is still missing something, and he hasn't figured it out yet.
+Because Peco is still missing something, he just hasn't figured it out yet.

 ## The Hero's Return